 If you're interested in helping out, we are always looking for people to lead kids through field trip stations on weekdays during school hours.
 Stations range from nature walks to looking at aquatic invertebrates, helping students plant native plants, cleaning up trash, and fashioning ephemeral art from natural materials.
 Putah Creek Council staff covers responsibilities and necessary knowledge before the field trip, and we have supplies ready-to-go.
 We bring the kids, you bring the patience, guidance, and enthusiasm!

-Please contact Education Coordinator, Karin Young, if you're interested in assisting with field trips - firstname.lastname@example.org or 530-795-3006.
+Please contact Education Program Manager, Nina L., if you're interested in assisting with field trips - firstname.lastname@example.org or 530-795-3006.
 Thank you for helping us engage students in caring for their local nature nearby.